dinanjanan/getthis/README.md

-# MELO
+# getthis

-A harmonious Dependency Injection framework for TypeScript and JavaScript!
+A dependency injection framework without the runtime overhead.

+getthis overcomes using runtime reflection to infer types and load the correct dependencies by instead opting for a declarative pattern employing default function parameters.

-Usage guides and documentation coming soon...
+Usage documentation to be uploaded soon.